Ritika-26-04-2004/BLOG-MANAGEMENT-QUORA-/README.md

-Blog Management System
+📝 Blog Management System

 Description:
-A web-based application to create, view, edit, and delete blog posts.
-Built using Node.js, Express.js, EJS, and CSS.
+A dynamic web-based blogging platform that allows users to create, view, edit, and delete blog posts efficiently.
+Designed with a clean interface and structured using the MVC pattern for maintainable and scalable code.

-Key Features:
+✨ Key Features:

-Create, read, update, and delete blog posts (CRUD operations)
+🆕 Full CRUD Functionality: Seamlessly create, read, update, and delete blog posts

-Responsive and clean user interface
+📱 Responsive Design: Intuitive UI built with EJS and CSS

-Organized project structure following MVC pattern
+🗂 Organized Architecture: MVC-based project structure ensures clear separation of concerns

+⚡ Scalable Backend: Powered by Node.js and Express.js for efficient routing and server-side logic

-Technologies Used:
+💻 Technologies Used:
 Node.js | Express.js | EJS | CSS | HTML

-Role & Responsibilities:
+🛠 Role & Responsibilities:

-Developed backend logic using Node.js and Express.js

-Implemented CRUD operations for blog management

-Designed responsive frontend using EJS templates and CSS

-Maintained clean and organized code structure following MVC principles
+Developed backend logic using Node.js and Express.js Implemented CRUD operations for blog management Designed responsive frontend using EJS templates and CSS Maintained clean and organized code structure following MVC principles